-Benefits of having wireless dog fence
+Benefits of having wireless dog fences

 Another common question is whether or not it is really worth the time and money to install these systems on your property.
-Again, we have to remember that there are pros and cons to both in ground dog fence products and above ground wireless electric dog fences.
-The main benefits here are as follows.
+Again, we have to remember that there are pros and cons to both in-ground dog fence products and above ground wireless electric dog fences.
+The main benefits here are as follows:

 - Ease of use